 We hold personal information such as names, addresses, and emails.
 If we have ever taken payments from you or received Direct Debits from you, we also collect financial information, such as account name, number, and sort code.
 We only hold information you have given us; we do not buy lists or personal data from third parties.

 Both our contact and financial databases have been affected by the cyber-attack, these databases have been corrupted by ransomware and our backups deleted.
-We are not able to confirm if the data was stolen before it was corrupted and deleted, but it would be wise to be cautious.
-Our forensic investigation is still ongoing and we will be in touch with our contacts again in one week’s time to update you.
+Our investigations showed no evidence that the data was stolen, but it is wise to remain cautious and vigilant.

 Be wary of any calls or emails you receive and don’t automatically click on links in an unexpected email or text.
 We strongly recommend that you follow the six steps outlined by Action Fraud which we shared in our statement and in our email to our contacts.
 Please read the six steps in our statement here.

 Despite stringent security controls, the Evangelical Alliance, like all of us, is at risk of being targeted by cyber criminals.
 We deeply value our members and your information, and we are committed to understanding how this attack was able to happen and what we can do to ensure it cannot happen again.
-We await the forensic team’s report and will be back in touch to update our contacts with our findings in one week’s time.
+Following our investigations we are responding strongly to ensure all our systems and processes are as secure as possible.

 As soon as we discovered this incident, we immediately took our systems offline.
 In addition, we launched a forensic investigation led by external experts to identify exactly the extent of the breach and whether our contacts' information is involved.
-We have emailed our contacts to let them know what happened and what steps they should take to protect themselves, and we will be back in touch to update our contacts with our investigations in one week’s time.
+We have emailed our contacts to let them know what happened and what steps they should take to protect themselves.

 As outlined in our privacy policy, the length of time we keep the information you have given us depends on the context in which you provided it.
 We will only keep information that is necessary for us to provide membership mailings, other resources and for statistical purposes.
 We will keep records of any financial transactions you enter into with us for a minimum of six years.
 This will enable us to meet with accounting requirements and respond to any questions from you that arise during that period.
 Gift Aid declarations and transactions must be kept for a minimum of 12 years after the Gift Aid is no longer valid.